PatCapon39/nextflow-seqera/main/service-commitments.md

 </table>

 ## Availability of the Australian Nextflow Seqera ecosystem
-This relies on both the availability of the Australian Nextflow Seqera service as well as the backend compute environments.
+This relies on both the availability of the Australian Nextflow Seqera Service as well as the backend compute environments.

 <table style="border-collapse: collapse; border: medium none; border-spacing: 0px;" width="80%">
 	<tr>